Cerebral Palsy and Vision Problems

 Diagnosis & Treatment for Cerebral Palsy Vision Impairment

-If your child is showing signs of visual impairment due to cerebral palsy, it is important to get a diagnosis from an ophthalmologist.
+If your child is showing signs of visual impairment due to cerebral palsy, it is important to get a diagnosis from an ophthalmologist, a doctor who specializes in eye and vision care.

 The doctor will usually look at three areas of possible concern:

-Treatment options for cerebral palsy vision problems will be individualized for the specific issues your child is facing.
+Treatment options for cerebral palsy vision problems will be based on the specific issues your child is facing.

-Studies have shown that correcting cerebral palsy vision problems has significant improvement in a child’s development.
+Studies have shown that correcting cerebral palsy vision problems significantly improves a child’s development.
 Therefore, it is essential to get a comprehensive evaluation to determine which options are best for your child.

 Birth Injury Support Team